leothorp/mk/README.md

 ### Basic Tasks

-Add an mk.yml file at the project root.
+Add a file called `mk.yml` at the project root.

-This will contain a `tasks` object, a mapping of task names to shell commands.
+This should contain, at minimum, a `tasks` object, a mapping of task names to shell commands.

 _Example:_
 ```